 “An attraction to California’s piers is human nature—there’s just something romantic about them,” says Ed Grant, author of Piers of the California Coast.
 Grant visited 37 piers for his research, intrigued by the idea of an eternally changing structure that lives above the waves.
 “The personality of the pier will change every minute with the shift of people, weather, tide, and sights,” says Grant.
 “When the surf is big, the piers literally vibrate and come to life.
 It’s an adventure to be a part of that dynamic environment.”

 In addition to satisfying that appetite for adventure, a visit to California’s piers allows you to authentically experience the state’s coastal communities.
 Whether you’re kayaking beside resident sea lions, chatting with local fishermen, or attending a classic Woodies car show, pier life offers a window into a distinctly California culture.
-Choose your seaside favorite from this roundup of eight piers, listed from south to north.
+Choose your seaside favourite from this roundup of eight piers, listed from south to north.

 When it was first built in the late 1920s, the Crystal Pier in San Diego’s Pacific Beach neighbourhood offered a classic amusement park setting above the water.
 Imagine a rainbow of flashing arcade lights and elegantly dressed couples dancing the night away in the Crystal Ballroom.

 Today’s pier offers a much more subdued experience—in all the best ways.
 The amusement park and ballroom are gone, with only the Crystal Pier Hotel remaining.
 Guests stay in updated 1930s-era cottages, ranging from studios to two-bedroom suites, each with a seaside sundeck.
 The historic wooden pier is a serene spot to enjoy sweeping coastal views or watch surfers at play, plus the adjacent beach is an inviting spot to lounge with your toes in the silky sand.
 For a livelier scene, the intersecting boardwalk offers a three-and-a-half-mile stretch of eclectic shops and restaurants.
-SeaWorld San Diego is also just 6.4 kilometres away.
+SeaWorld San Diego is also just four miles away.

 To the immediate north: famed Muscle Beach—an alfresco weight-lifting gym—and a buzzing bike path that cuts through the sand and leads to Santa Monica.
 To the south: one of the widest beaches in Southern California that’s always packed with surfers, sunbathers, and volleyball players.
 Street performers and artists entertain on the adjacent boardwalk, which is home to a wide variety of shops that sell everything from souvenir muscle tees to local art.
 But you can’t live on eye candy alone: The dining options, ranging from foodie magnets (like Gjelina and bakery Gjusta) to sushi and street tacos, are abundant.